nostr-dev-kit/ndk/docs/internals/subscriptions.md

 > `NDKSubscription` have a different lifecycle than `NDKRelaySubscription`.
 For example, a subscription that is set to close after EOSE might still be active within the `NDKSubscription` lifecycle, but it might have been already been closed within the `NDKRelaySubscription` lifecycle.

 ## NDKRelaySubscription
-Most NDK subscriptions (at least by default) are set to be executed with a grouping delay.
+Most NDK subscriptions (by default) are set to be executed with a grouping delay.
 Will cover what this looks like in practice later, but for now, let's understand than when the `NDKRelaySubscriptionManager` receives an order, it might not execute it right away.

 Once the filter is executed